nicogstar/Multi-Agent-System-Reply/README.md

 We experienced firsthand how raw model outputs can be misleading or incomplete if not guided properly.
 Language models don’t “understand” context unless we build it into memory, prompts, or pre/post-processing logic.
 This reinforced the importance of combining LLMs with deterministic logic and domain rules.

 5. Evaluation Requires Human + Machine
-Evaluating outputs wasn’t straightforward.
-While DeepEval helped automate quality checks like relevancy and correctness, we still had to use manual inspection with GPT o3 to assess complex answers, especially visualizations.
-There’s no one-size-fits-all solution yet for evaluating agent-generated analytics.
+Evaluating outputs wasn’t straightforward.There’s no one-size-fits-all solution yet for evaluating agent-generated analytics.

 6. Collaboration and Iteration Matter
 The success of the system wasn’t the result of a single idea, but constant iteration, team feedback, and real-time testing.
 From switching transformer models to redesigning the interface and agents, each major improvement was the result of collaborative experimentation.